Data Privacy Notice

 All third-party service providers that process data on our behalf are required to take appropriate security measures to protect your data in line with our policies.
 We do not allow them to use your data for their own purposes.
 We permit them to process your data only for specified purposes and in accordance with our instructions.
 Where information is shared with any of the third parties listed above, we will seek to share the minimum amount necessary and to provide this information in the form of pseudonymised data (as described in Section 4) wherever possible.

-In order to maximise the value of the information that you have given us for health-related research, we will also share data with researchers from collaborating research organisations, and with other researchers employed by bona fide institutions, for the purposes of health-related research.
+In order to maximise the value of the information that you have given us for health-related research, we will also share data with researchers employed by reputable organisations, for the purposes of health-related research.
 This may include researchers who are working in other countries, and in commercial companies who are developing new treatments and can provide relevant expertise which is not available in our own institution.

 7. Transfer of your data outside of the uk and the European Economic Area (EEA).